mtlynch/mtlynch.io/_posts/2017-11-14-how-to-hire-a-cartoonist-for-your-blog.md

 1. **Weak communication skills**: Communication is *very* important on these jobs.
 Even with someone who speaks your language fluently, it's difficult to describe a picture you want someone to draw.
 A person who communicates poorly can burn a lot of your time.
 Look for red flags during the interview phase and on the first, short job you hire for.
 1. **Shoddy work**:  If they're not giving attention to detail, you'll have to spend more time calling out issues.

-## 5. Choose the right contract type for the job

-If you have a very firm

-If it's loose, pay by the hour.

 ## 6. Sketch your ideas first